watcher00090/mayastor-terraform-playground/aws-kubeadm/README.md

 To destroy the whole cluster run: `terraform destroy`.
 (Make sure you've deleted fio pod, otherwise destroy will hang/fail: `kubectl delete -f test-pod-fio-mayastor.yaml`.)

+You can also run `./bin/destroy-quick` which is faster due to skipping destroying resources that will be destroyed implicitly with tear down of the VMs.

 ## TODO

 * Use [aws-vpc](https://github.com/coreos/flannel/blob/v0.13.0/Documentation/aws-vpc-backend.md) flannel backend instead of overlay network.